Cycling Ride Schedule

 17 Cycle Ride – Gordon Harry Conservation Trail

 Route – Starting in Port Colborne at the Sugarloaf Marina we proceed on-road to Cement Street where we pick up this stone dust trail westerly to Burkett St. then we can return by going down to Lakeshore Road.
-Total return distance is about 30km.
+Total return distance is about 30km or add 6 more km if you extend the route to Hutchinson Rd. as shown on this cue sheet.

 18 Cycle Ride – Waterfront Trail St. Catharines

-Route – On this ride we traverse an urban section of the Waterfront Trail with great views of Lake Ontario form Port Weller to Port Dalhousie in St. Catharines.
-It goes in and out of local parks and roads and the return trip is about 20 to 25km.
-We can return via Lakeshore Rd., which has a paved shoulder all the way.
+Route – On this ride we traverse an urban section of the Waterfront Trail with great views of Lake Ontario from Port Weller to Port Dalhousie in St. Catharines.
+It goes in and out of local parks and roads, with some hills and the return trip is about 20 to 25km.
+We can return via Lakeshore Rd., which has a paved shoulder all the way as shown on the route cue sheet.

 Start Location – At the north end of Reed Street by Lake Ontario in St. Catharines, just at Happy Rolph’s Bird Sanctuary where parking is available.